knowledgetranslation/process/how_to_make_a_quality_website.md

 1. Fix any problems that arose during performance testing.

 	* If there were problems to fix, return to step 1.

+### Notes

+[^1]: Given the variability in how users access the web, responsive design has become an industry standard; sites need to be responsive because we cannot account for how a user will be using a site.
+No designing responsively risks excluding a large number of users.
+According to [StatCounter](http://gs.statcounter.com/), in June 2014 mobile web usage is 26.64% (up from 15.31% in June 2013), tablet web usage is 6.4% (up from 4.65% in June 2013).
+Moreover, according to [OurMobilePlanet](http://think.withgoogle.com/mobileplanet/en/graph/?country=ca&category=MOBI&topic=Q09B&stat=Q09B_1&wave=2013&age=all&gender=all&chart_type=&active=stat), 74% of Canadians access the web from their mobile devices daily.
+However, these discrete, broad categories can also obfuscate the fact that “mobile” and “tablet” aren’t really consistent; screen resolution varies wildly.
+[StatCounter](http://gs.statcounter.com/) also tracks 14 separate screen resolutions that people use to access the web in signficant numbers, but the highest percentage of access for any one resolution is 20.13% (for 1366x768 pixels); far more users (27.84%) fall into the “other” category.
+We cannot design for individual devices, device types, or resolutions; we must instead allow our designs to *respond* to the users’ viewing context.

+[^2]: Not making sites accessible risks excluding a large number of users: [according to the Canadian government](http://www4.rhdcc.gc.ca/indicator.jsp?&indicatorid=40), 13.7% of the population has a disability.
+Furthermore, we are required by law (The [Accessibility for Ontarians with Disabilities Act, 2005](http://www.e-laws.gov.on.ca/html/statutes/english/elaws_statutes_05a11_e.htm)) to make all our websites accessible.
+We do this by adhering to the [Web Content Accessibility Guidelines (WCAG) 2.0](http://www.w3.org/TR/WCAG20/) and other industry standards.

+[^3]: Using progressive enhancement facilitates making responsive and accessible websites, and also helps us make websites that work with the wide variety of browsers in use.
+We see similar variety in browser versions as we do in screen resolution; [StatCounter](http://gs.statcounter.com/) tracks 12 popular browser versions with significant usage, the highest being “Android 0” at 6.38%.
+The largest segment is, again, the “Other” category, with 48.1%.
+Progressive enhancement with feature detection allows us to accomodate this variability and offer good experiences to users no matter what their browser and version.

+[^4]: Using a usability tester without a vested interest in the project avoids injecting bias.
+From Rubin & Chisnell, *Handbook of Usability Testing: How to Plan, Design, and Conduct Effective Tests*, 2008, ‘Chapter 9.
+Conduct the Test Sessions’: “Take the attitude that you have no vested interest in the results one way or the other.
+Present the product neutrally (this does not mean you need to be solemn), so that the participants cannot ascertain any preference on your part.
+Never indicate through your speech or mannerisms that you strongly approve or disapprove of any actions or comments offered by a particular participant.
+React to ‘mistakes’ or ‘wrong turns’ in exactly the same way as you do to correct behavior.
+Never make participants feel stupid or inadequate (even inadvertently) by how you respond to their actions.
+If a participant is having problems, remember that it is the fault of the product.
+Period.
+Even if you say and do all the right things, participants will still blame themselves.
+If that happens, remind them of the value of their difficulties in understanding how the product actually works.
+Encourage them to freely explore areas without concern for ‘looking good.’”